-The basic series of top income shares are presented in Table B1.
-Figure 2, Panel A displays the income share of the top 5% (P95-100) from 1920 to 2000 in Canada.
-The top 5% share displays sharp fluctuations up to the end of World War II (between 30 and 40% of total income) and is much more stable afterwards (around 25%).
-Before World War II, the fluctuations are strikingly countercyclical.
-The top share increases sharply during each downturn episode of the inter-war period: the sharp depression of 1920-1921, the Great Depression from 1930-1933, and the pre-World War II downturn of 1937-1938.
-The top 5% share tends to decrease during the recoveries from the downturns (1921-1923, 1933-1935, and World War II), although the pattern is less pronounced than for the downturns.
-The top 5% share declines drastically during the World War II years from almost 40% in 1938 to less than 25% in 1945.11 This drastic reduction implies that the average income in the top 5% dropped from 8 times the average income before World War II to just 5 times the average income in 1945.
+Before World War II, the fluctuations are strikingly counter-cyclical.
+The top share increases sharply during each downturn episode of the inter-war period: the sharp depression of 1920-1921, the Great Depression from 1930-1933, and the pre-WWII downturn of 1937-1938.
+The top 5% share tends to decrease during the recoveries from the downturns (1921-1923, 1933-1935, and WWII), although the pattern is less pronounced than for the downturns.
+The top 5% share declines drastically during the World War II years from almost 40% in 1938 to less than 25% in 1945.
+This drastic reduction implies that the average income in the top 5% dropped from 8 times the average income before WWII to just 5 times the average income in 1945.
 After World War II, the top 5% share declines very slowly (with very small fluctuations) from 25% to 22% by the mid 1980s.
 However, in the last 20 years, the top share has gone up substantially to about 29% in 2000, but is still substantially below its level just before World War II.

 Therefore, the Canadian evidence suggests that the twentieth century decline in inequality took place in a very specific and brief time interval, namely the World War II years.
-This evidence is very much in line with the French (Piketty, this volume), American (Piketty and Saez, this volume), and British (Atkinson, this volume) findings.
+This evidence is very much in line with the French (Piketty, 2001a,b), American (Piketty and Saez, 2003), and British (Atkinson, 2001) findings.
 Moreover, the pattern of the sharp upturns and downturns in the pre-war period suggests that the business cycle was the main driving factor in these fluctuations.
 As a result, the traditional Kuznets inverted U-curve theory of inequality does not fit well with the Canadian experience over the century.
 The smooth increase in the top 5% share over the last 20 years seems to fit better with the skilled-biased technology explanations put forward in the case of the United States (see the survey by Acemoglu, 2002).
 However, even for this later period, we will present further evidence that tends to contradict the technology explanation.